-Nintendo SwitchAlso available on Android, Apple Mac, iPad, iPhone, Sony PlayStation 4, Microsoft Xbox One and Linux
+Reviewed on Nintendo SwitchAlso available on Android, Apple Mac, iPad, iPhone, Sony PlayStation 4, Microsoft Xbox One and Linux

 War is hell and gamers usually experience it through the eyes of soldiers at the front lines, wielding weapons and abilities.
 This War of Mine changes all of that by putting the player into the shoes of war survivors struggling to stay alive through whatever means they can scavenge in an intensely atmospheric game where decisions are everything.

 This War of Mine on the Nintendo Switch is the complete edition which contains two different game modes: Classic and Stories.
 Classic Mode places the player in a scenario with a random group of survivors, each with their own backstory and capabilities.
 Survivors typically have neither any military background or any experience with survival so it’s up to the player to make decisions to ensure that they survive until a ceasefire that can occur at any random point in the game’s timeline.
 Decisions involve the crafting of materials and resources as well as managing the survivors’ mood, hunger, and health.